What Are Tariffs?

 Many experts challenge the logic behind tariffs and argue that they hurt more industries than they help, saying that tariffs act as an economic drag in the countries using them.
 When consumers pay the bulk of tariff costs, it makes them effectively poorer because prices are higher.

-Other experts contend that tariffs shrink the economy: the Tax Foundation, which is generally skeptical of tariffs, estimates that tariffs will slash U.S. gross domestic product (GDP) by 0.21 percent and reduce employment by more than 166,000 jobs.
+Other experts contend that tariffs shrink the economy.
+The Tax Foundation, which is generally skeptical of tariffs, estimates that the combination of Trump and Biden’s tariffs so far will lower U.S. gross domestic product (GDP) by 0.2 percent and reduce employment by some 142,000 jobs.

 Tariff critics also warn about retaliatory tariffs.
 These place the country that first levied tariffs on the other side of the equation and ensure that both its consumers and its export industries will be hit.
-China responded to Trump’s tariffs in kind, while U.S. allies, including Canada and the EU, retaliated against the levies on steel and aluminum products.
+China responded to Trump’s first-term tariffs in kind, while U.S. allies, including Canada and the EU, retaliated against the levies on aluminum and steel products.
+(In response to Trump’s tariffs in his second term, Canada, China, Mexico, and the EU have announced or threatened retaliatory tariffs.)
 Countries often target the sensitive U.S. agriculture sector, which is reliant on exports.

 What can countries do to mitigate the effects of tariffs?